 Since the conclusion of the RTTP, catch and effort, particularly in the purse seine fishery, have continued to increase.
 The purse seine fishery has become more reliant on the large-scale deployment of drifting FADs, and in some areas, anchored FADs.
-FAD technology has developed rapidly, with many operators deploying acoustic sensors on the FADs, which they are able to interrogate remotely to estimate the quantities of tuna aggregated.
-These developments have greatly increased the efficiency of purse seining, increasing catches of skipjack and incidentally increasing catches of juvenile yellowfin and bigeye tuna as well.
+FAD technology has developed rapidly, with some operators deploying satellite buoys with integrated echo-sounders on drifting FADs, which they are able to interrogate remotely to estimate the quantities of tuna aggregated.
+These developments have greatly increased the efficiency of purse seining, increasing catches of skipjack and incidentally increasing catches of small yellowfin and bigeye tuna also.
 However, the extent of efficiency increase is difficult to quantify as there is little information available on the dynamics of tuna attraction and residence on FADs.
 The scientific and management problems associated with FADs are common to large-scale tuna fisheries in all ocean basins.

 The need for a new regional tuna tagging project in the WCPO, and in the Pacific Ocean generally, in the light of these developments in the fishery has long been recognised.
 Successive meetings of the Standing Committee on Tuna and Billfish, and more recently the first two meetings of the WCPFC Scientific Committee (SC), have recommended that a new large-scale tagging project on all three species (but with particular attention to yellowfin and bigeye tuna) be carried out to reduce uncertainty in the assessments.
-Similar recommendations have been made by the IATTC's Working Group on Stock Assessment3 in respect of the eastern Pacific Ocean (EPO).
+Similar recommendations have been made by the IATTC's Working Group on Stock Assessment in respect of the eastern Pacific Ocean (EPO).
 Such a project would involve the large-scale tagging of skipjack, yellowfin and bigeye tuna throughout the area of operation of the major fisheries for these species in the WCPO (Figure 1).
-The goal of the project would be to improve stock assessment and management of skipjack, yellowfin and bigeye tuna through the provision of information on a range of biological processes, including medium- to large-scale movement, fishing and natural mortality rates, growth, habitat ultilization, and the impact of FADs on population dynamics and vulnerability to fishing.
+The goal of the project would be to improve stock assessment and management of skipjack, yellowfin and bigeye tuna through the provision of information on a range of biological processes, including medium- to large-scale movement, fishing and natural mortality rates (and their variability with age or size), growth, habitat ultilisation, and the impact of FADs on population dynamics, behaviour and vulnerability to fishing.